 An ellipsis is the series of periods "..." at an end of a sentence.

-These leave an unfinished tone to your writing, or worse, a sense of sarcasm.
+These leave an unfinished tone to your writing and can seem condescending.

 When people hear information, they're likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.
 (Source)